 Connecticut: ION, Middletown

-Nutmeggers love ION for its large menu, tasty from-scratch vegan cooking, and its sumptuous cakes (yep, they’re dairy free).
-Gluten-free diners will also find plenty to love here, including the butternut squash risotto (with kale, shallots, toasted walnuts, and a balsamic reduction).
+Nutmeggers love ION for its large menu, tasty, from-scratch vegan cooking, and its sumptuous cakes (yep, they’re dairy free).
+Gluten-free diners will also find plenty to love here, including the white clam pasta (with royal trumpet mushrooms and cashew parmesean).
 Finish your meal with a shot of immune-boosting fire cider.

 Delaware: Drop Squad Kitchen, Wilmington